-Calm and disciplined: how business schools in Germany learn leaders
+Calm and disciplined: how business schools in Germany shape leaders

-“Life in Germany is calm, with bureaucracy, shops opened until 20:00, festivals and holidays, discipline, cleanliness, travelling”.
-Maria Somova shares her impressions as a student at a German university in the famous city of Nuremberg.
+“Life in Germany is calm — with bureaucracy, shops open until 20:00, festivals and holidays, discipline, cleanliness, and travel opportunities.”
+Maria Somova shares her impressions of studying at a German university in the renowned city of Nuremberg.

-Maria Somova, a 2nd year Bachelor's student of Digital Innovations in Business Management at the HSE Graduate School of Business, spent a semester at the University of Erlangen-Nürnberg (Friedrich-Alexander-Universität Erlangen-Nürnberg, FAU) in Germany.
-The university was founded in 1743 and has hosted Nobel laureates and renowned scientists and researchers from all over the world.
+Maria Somova, a second-year Bachelor's student in Digital Innovations in Business Management at the HSE Graduate School of Business, spent a semester at the University of Erlangen-Nürnberg (Friedrich-Alexander-Universität Erlangen-Nürnberg, FAU) in Germany.
+Founded in 1743, FAU has been home to Nobel laureates, distinguished scientists, and researchers from around the world.

 Getting a visa